APC mourns as ex-Lagos commissioner, Ajiboso dies at 68

 By Olasunkanmi Akoni

-The former Commissioner for Agriculture and Cooperatives in Lagos State, Chief Enock Kolapomoye Olorunfunwa (EKO) Ajiboso, is repeatedly dead.
+The former Commissioner for Agriculture and Cooperatives in Lagos State, Chief Enock Kolapomoye Olorunfunwa (EKO) Ajiboso, is reportedly dead.
 He was aged 68.

-Ajiboso, also a former Chairman of Agege Local Government, Chief Enoch Kolapomoye Ajiboso, reportedly died 8in the early hours on Sunday, December 20 2020 in his hometown, Inisa, in Odo Otin Local Government Area of Osun State.
+Ajiboso, also a former Chairman of Agege Local Government, Chief Enoch Kolapomoye Ajiboso, reportedly died in the early hours on Sunday, December, 20 2020 in his hometown, Inisa, in Odo Otin Local Government Area of Osun State.

-As of the time of this report, neither the cause of death could not be ascertained nor confirmed by any family member.
+The cause of his death could not be ascertained nor confirmed by any family member, as at press time.

 Also, the Publicity Secretary of All Progressives Congress, APC, in Lagos, Mr Seye Oladejo, in a brief reaction described the death as a ‘shock and unfortunate. ”